 The 2025 chains show the supply chain moving up-stack.
 In tj-actions/changed-files, the compromised dependency was a single popular GitHub Action: attackers stole a bot's token, retagged every version to a malicious commit, and turned tens of thousands of CI pipelines into secret-leaking machines - a build-pipeline attack that needed no vendor of SolarWinds' size.
 In Salesloft Drift, the compromised link in the chain was a SaaS integration vendor whose OAuth tokens unlocked hundreds of downstream Salesforce tenants.
 Pin third-party actions to full commit SHAs rather than mutable tags, treat every integration you authorize as part of your attack surface, and remember that your build pipeline and your SaaS OAuth grants are supply chains too.

-Pattern 6: You could not even reconstruct what happened
+Pattern 8: You could not even reconstruct what happened

 Storm-0558 exposed a second, quieter failure: many affected organizations could not tell whether they had been accessed, because the relevant sign-in and mailbox-access logs were only available in higher-priced licensing tiers.
 When forged tokens are indistinguishable from legitimate ones, logs are the only way to find them, and if you do not have the logs, the honest answer to "were we breached" is "we cannot say."
 That is not an incident-response posture, it is a coin flip.

 Logging is not a detection nicety, it is the substrate that detection engineering and incident response are built on.
-Across all thirteen breaches, the ones that were caught early were caught because someone had the telemetry and was looking at it; the ones that ran for months or years (the Microsoft SAS token sat public for about three years) ran that long partly because nobody was watching the right signal.
+Across all forty-five breaches, the ones that were caught early were caught because someone had the telemetry and was looking at it; the ones that ran for months or years (the Microsoft SAS token sat public for about three years) ran that long partly because nobody was watching the right signal.
 Turn on cloud audit logging (CloudTrail, Azure sign-in and audit logs, GCP audit logs), retain it long enough to matter, ship it somewhere an attacker who owns the account cannot delete it, and actually build detections on it.
 Storing logs you never query is a compliance artifact, not a control.

 The mapping table: vector to control